Ovarian Cysts

 - Minimally invasive surgery: Involves small incisions and a laparoscope, recommended for benign cysts.

-- Open surgery: A larger incision in the lower abdomen, necessary for suspected cancer or large cysts difficult to remove via laparoscopy.
+- Open surgery: A larger incision in the lower abdomen, necessary for large cysts difficult to remove via laparoscopy.

 - Cough